About AIDS Action

 Our work – in conjunction with partners around the state – has given Massachusetts one of the best track records in tackling this epidemic.

-Since 1999, we’ve seen a 53% reduction in new HIV diagnoses in Massachusetts, which has meant that over 5,000 people who might otherwise have become HIV positive have remained negative, and the state will save more than $2 billion in health care costs.
+Since 1999, we’ve seen a 52% reduction in new HIV diagnoses in Massachusetts, which has meant that 6,337 people who might otherwise have become HIV positive have remained negative, and the state will save more than $2.4 billion in HIV-related health care costs.

 We go beyond the basics of providing safer sex kits and HIV meds and take a comprehensive approach to HIV prevention and care.
 We work face to face with the people most impacted by HIV.
 We understand their complex needs and how these needs impact their health, and we channel this information to public officials and politicians who make life-changing policy and funding decisions.